nf-core/website/markdown/developers/tutorials/unofficial_pipelines.md

 ## General

 - Replace all references to the pipeline name that include the `nf-core/` suffix.
   - :warning: If you still wish to use the `nf-core tools` linting functionality, this may result in a lot of linting failures.
-You can create a `.nf-core-lint.yml` file that allows you to ignore or skip certain lint tests.
+You can create a `.nf-core.yml` file that allows you to ignore or skip certain lint tests.
 You can find more information on how to do this [here](/tools/#linting-config).
 One example is the `pipeline_name_conventions`

 ### `README`

-To ensure users do not get confused, we suggest removing the following components of the main pipeline README
+To ensure users do not get confused, we suggest removing the following components of the main pipeline `README`:

 1. Remove (or replace) the nf-core logo (see [below](#docs))
 2. Slack badge for help messages.